xinjiav3/NileBrown/navigation/popcornHacks.md

 Next, add 2 more foods of choice.

+Finally, change one of the foods to a drink.

 You should finish with 5 foods in your list; print every item one at a time.